How to find your business’s value

 What is my company’s worth?

-If you’re a business owner, you’ve probably wondered at some point what your business is worth.
+If you’re a small business owner, you’ve probably wondered at some point what your business is worth.
 Maybe you’re considering selling your business or maybe you just want to know how much it’s worth for insurance purposes.

 Determine my business’s worth